 1977: Blondie performed their first concert in England at the Village Bowl in Bournemouth two days before joining fellow New York band Television on their British tour.

-1977: Polydor Records release the debut album by British mod revival band the Jam, In the City.
+1977: Polydor Records released In the City, the debut album by British mod revival band the Jam.

 1978: Paul McCartney and Wings went to #1 on the Billboard Hot 100 with “With A Little Luck,” McCartney’s sixth solo US chart-topper.